virtualagc/virtualagc/README.md

 The original designers used various conventions and I've used various conventions in dealing with their conventions, and you may need to be aware of all of them for a full grasp of how to work with the drawings.

+### Organization of Drawings into Sheets

 TBD

+### Organization of Drawings into Reusable Blocks

+TBD

+### NOR Gates

+TBD

+### Connectors

+TBD

 ## Community Effort

 It is my intention to convert every available scan of an AGC or DSKY electrical drawing (and there are over a hundred of them) to CAD.
-I've gotten this down to a science, so and to maintain aesthetic and electrical consistency it's perhaps best that I continue that as an individual effort.
+I've gotten this down to a science, so to maintain aesthetic and electrical consistency it's perhaps best that I continue that as an individual effort.
 If I die or something, feel free to jump in and finish it up!

 Where help _would_ be appreciated is in proof-reading the transcribed CAD files vs the scans of the original drawings.
 If you would care to assist, please contact me.